dprabin25/BioShift/README.md

 Type the foloowing to create Conda Environment for BioShift

-'conda create -n bioshift python=3.12 -y'
+`conda create -n bioshift python=3.12 -y'

-'conda activate bioshift'
+`conda activate bioshift'

 Note: We tested and 3.12.1 and 3.12.2